 Although chloroform:methanol has widely been used to extract principally lipids from microalgae for their better extraction yields due to the different polarities of the solvent mixture, or hexane for the extraction of non-polar molecules (Mercer and Armenta 2011), in this work the largest quantities of extract were obtained using GRAS (Generally Recognized as Safe) solvents such as acetone at 40 °C and 100 bar and ethanol at 67 °C 100 bar after 80 minutes of extraction.
 Total extracts was equal to 413.08 mg/g dry weight using acetone and equal to 365.58 mg/gdry weight using ethanol.
 In all cases, the great quantity of extracts was obtained after the first 20 minutes of extraction.

-Table 5: Table title using style
+Table 4: Ash content in exhausted biomass at different operating conditions